Pysched/darrenmurphyportfolio/README.md

 ### Content
 All content on the “Home”, "About Me ", "Work ", “Skills”, “Contact” and “CV” section for this portfolio site were written by me.
 ### Media
-All images were sources online from google images
+All images were sourced online from google images
 ### Acknowledgements

 The following features were learned about and modifed for implementation within the portfolio site:

 Back to top function - Modified from a tutorial found at https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_scroll_to_top from W3C.

 The scrollspy feature was located here: https://getbootstrap.com/docs/4.0/components/scrollspy/ from getbootstrap, the supporting documentation provided a tutorial on how to implement this feature correctly.

+Pie Chart Used in Skills Section Modified from a tutorial located at https://canvasjs.com/javascript-charts/pie-chart-legends/ - by Canvasjs